 Graduate students are not required to live on campus.
-Students electing to live off campus must submit a waiver to the Office of Student Affairs by May 1, 2014.
 Other housing is available in the community; however, the University is not responsible for providing housing outside the campus.
 Soka University does not have on-campus accommodations for married students or students with families.

 The students enrolled in the MA in Educational Leadership and Societal Change program are expected to utilize the library for extensive research.
 The staff members of the Ikeda Library support students and faculty by providing comprehensive scholarly information and attentive services.